elmomoilanen/Hashmap/README.md

 ## Build ##

 Expected to work in most common Linux distros (e.g. Ubuntu) and macOS, notice however that for macOS one might need to change the compiler parameter to clang (CC=clang).
 Library uses C11 standard.
+Main code uses calloc allocator and tests also the malloc allocator.

 Following shell command builds the library, runs unit tests and lastly cleans up unneeded object files

 ```bash
 make && make test && make clean
 ```

-On a successful build, the static library file *libhashmap.a* is formed in this level of the folder structure.
+On a successful build, the static library file *libhashmap.a* is created as a result in this level of the folder structure.

 ## Usage ##